-- Convenience – The ease of finding products and services as well as the speed it takes to buy and receive items are significant drivers of convenience.
-Having the ability to navigate your brand with speed gives a convenient experience.
+- Convenience – The ease of finding products and services, as well as the speed it takes to buy and receive items, are significant drivers of convenience.
+Having the ability to navigate your brand with speed provides a convenient experience.
 Remember, the experience your company offers is being compared with every other company out there.

-- Recognition – Whether you are a first time or lifetime customer, how customers are treated and recognized based on the information a company has about them is crucial.
+- Recognition – Whether a first time or lifetime customer, using information to recognize customers is crucial.
 Customers know how much or little they have engaged with your company and they expect you to know as well.
 Often times they even expect you to know more than what they have provided.
 Not recognizing your customers at the most basic business level is a missed opportunity.
-Make sure you always give a good first impression while awarding loyal customers.
+Make sure to always give a good first impression and award loyal customers.
 Sometimes awarding loyal customers can be the first impression for new customers!

-- Enjoyment – This can be a byproduct of 1 and 2 but going a little above and beyond the basics of a good customer experience to ensure your customers are having fun can go a long way.
-Surprising customers with appreciation or offering them unique gifts is always a fun way to ensure a good experience.
+- Enjoyment – This can be a byproduct of 1 and 2.
+Going above and beyond the basics of good customer experience by ensuring they have fun throughout the entire experience is key.
+Surprising customers with an appreciation or offering them unique gifts is always a fun way to ensure a good experience.

 Customers are forcing companies to compete on experiences and as a business, you need to prioritize CX accordingly.
 The product is the destination, what customers want today is to be impressed by the journey.
 In the words of Carl Lewis, “It’s all about the journey, not the outcome”.
 The best companies know to focus on the journey.